 A couple of statistics that make us understand the true importance of customer support and why and how they propel a business forward:

-One-third of consumers say they would consider switching companies after just one instance of bad customer service.
+- 1/3rd of consumers say they would consider switching companies after just one instance of bad customer service – American Express

-67% of customer churn is preventable if firms resolve issues the first time they occur.
+- 67% of customer churn is preventable if firms resolve issues the first time they occur – Ameyo

-52% of consumers say they have made an additional purchase from a company after a positive customer service experience.
+- 52% of consumers say they have made an additional purchase from a company after a positive customer service experience – Dimensional Research

 Over time, the value of providing top-notch customer service reduced due to the following drawbacks:

-- A huge backlog of tickets: This is a common problem.
-As customers reach out to the company as soon as they have an issue or need advice.
-In most cases, it’s outside the working hours, because of which the agent is greeted with a pile of fresh tickets every morning.
+This is a common problem as customers reach out to the company as soon as they have an issue or need advice.
+In most cases, it’s outside working hours, because of which the agent is greeted with a pile of fresh tickets every morning.
 And it becomes difficult to resolve all of them quickly and efficiently.

-- Low-resolution rate: A huge influx of tickets and more customers, affects the resolution rate massively.
+A huge influx of tickets and more customers affects the resolution rate massively.
 Plus, agents typically use emails and calls to reach the customer.
 But with the average open rate of emails being ~21.33% and how everyone considers phone calls spammy, even when they do reach out to them, it becomes futile.

-- Inability to provide stage-wise information: This is understanding the information a customer might need at a certain stage in the buying process.
-Eg: Mr. X purchased a shirt from an online store and he wants to know how far the package is.
+This is understanding the information a customer might need at a certain stage in the buying process.
+Eg: Mr X purchased a shirt from an online store and he wants to know how far the package is.
 Faltering at that point and not having that information handy affects the satisfaction level of the customer.